 In the spirit of the HCOM program, the HCB3 Conference is planned to be nearly asynchronous and driven by participants’ interests.
-Two types of presentations are planned: submitted presentations and three featured keynote presentations.
+Two types of presentations are planned: submitted presentations and one featured keynote presentation.

-The featured keynotes will be recorded and streamed on February 28, March 1, and March 2 at Noon CST for real-time viewing and reactions from remote participants for about one hour immediately following the presentations until 1:30 pm.
+The featured keynote will be recorded and streamed (tentatively scheduled for February 26 at 3:30 pm CST) for real-time viewing and reactions from remote participants for about one hour immediately following the presentation.

 When will a schedule of the presentations be released?
 Will it be posted to the website or sent out to participants?

 The titles are posted on the Program page.
 The presentations will be available for viewing from the morning of February 25 onward, and the comment windows will be open all day February 25, 26, 27, and March 1 until the end of the day on March 8.
 During that time, presenters/authors are welcome to reply to comments.

 How long are presentations supposed to be?
 Should they be an hour in length?

 Length is up to presenter but to make them usable, 30 minutes is suggested.

 Will participants be expected to do screen sharing?
 Or, will a facilitator be moving their slides while they present?
 Should they plan to use webcams or will that not be necessary?

 All presentations will use commonly accessible platforms, such as PowerPoint, Prezi, etc., and will include audio (voiceover) as well as visual content.
 We will provide a link to each presentation from the website.